CreatorDev/Ci40_helloworld/README.md

 	* In this example the IP address is 10.40.5.25

-	* On the build machine use the linux tool scp to copy the led_flash application to the Ci40 OpenWrt environment
+	* On the build machine use the linux tool scp to copy the Ci40-LED-flasher application to the Ci40 OpenWrt environment

 			$ cd bin/pistachio/packages/myfeed
 			$ scp Ci40-LED-flasher.ipk root@10.40.5.25:Ci40-LED-flasher.ipk